dhis2/dhis2-docs/src/commonmark/en/content/user/configure-programs-in-the-maintenance-app.md

 <li><p>Average (Yes/No)</p></li>
 <li><p>Count</p></li>
 <li><p>Custom</p>
-<p>The &quot;custom&q     uot; aggregation type allows you to specify the aggregation type in-line in the expression.er aggregation  types are applied to the entire expression.</p>
+<p>The &quot;custom&quot; aggregation type allows you to specify the aggregation type in-line in the expression.
+All other aggregation  types are applied to the entire expression.</p>
 <p>Using the &quot;custom&quot; aggregation type might lead to an exception of the order of evaluation described above where individual parts of the expression can be evaluated and aggregated, as opposed to the entire expression being evaluated prior to aggregation.</p></li>
 <li><p>Default</p></li>
 <li><p>Max</p></li>